thomasjachmann/crony/Readme.md

 end
 ```

 Within your `cron.d` files, you can do anything.
-Requiring other files/gems (just remember to put them into your `Gemfile` first), defining classes/methods etc.
+Requiring other files/gems (remember to put them into your `Gemfile` first), defining classes/methods etc.

 Helpers
 -------

-There's a helper for pinging sites (eg to start some tasks or just to keep them alive when the hoster shuts them down after a certain time of inactivity) within the `lib` directory.
-This directory is in the load path, so you can just require the files in here and use them within your `cron.d` files.
+There's a helper for pinging sites (eg to start some tasks or to keep them alive when the hoster shuts them down after a certain time of inactivity) within the `lib` directory.
+This directory is in the load path, so you can require the files in here and use them within your `cron.d` files.
 Feel free to add helpers of your own.

 ```ruby
 require "http_ping"